 - The strength of the recommendation from the teacher or Principal

 - An assessment of the applicant’s interest and passion for STEM based on the submitted materials, and the coaches’ evaluations if the applicant was a previous camper

 - The behavior of the camper in any previous CSF camp(s).
 Campers who have been disruptive or disinterested will be given the lowest priority

 - The age of the applicant (older applicants will be given preference over younger applicants who have to option to re-apply in later years)

 - In the event where 2 or more applicants are equally ranked, and the number of such applicants exceeds the unfilled spots, a lottery system will be put in place to select the remaining successful candidates

 The CSF, through donations from its sponsors, bears almost all of the financial costs associated with the BJRC.
 However, parents/guardians are expected to contribute a participation fee of BD$ 500 per child for the entire month.
 For parents who are unable to pay the fee in full before the camp starts, the CSF will accommodate up to 4 weekly payments upon request.
 All campers receive a Robotics T-Shirt which must be worn at the Final Projects Showcase.

-The CSF is seeking qualified facilitators/coaches who have the experience and can commit one month in the summer to help us run the four Levels of the camp.
-These positions carry a modest stipend, but a signed contract with the CSF must be executed, as all facilitators are expected to be available for the duration of the camps.
+The CSF is seeking qualified coaches who have the experience and can commit one month in the summer to help us run the four Levels of the camp.
+These positions carry a modest stipend.
+A signed contract with the CSF must be executed, as all coaches are expected to be available for the duration of the camp.

-The Facilitator Application Form can be downloaded in WORD or pdf formats from the links below:
+The Coach Application Form can be downloaded in WORD or pdf formats from the links below: